-8 Scottsdale Parks That Welcome Adventure and Nature Lovers
+Top 8 Scottsdale Parks Welcome Adventure and Nature Lovers

 With over 300 days of sunshine per year and home to one of the largest urban wilderness areas in the U.S., Scottsdale offers outdoor adventure that all ages enjoy.
-Its desert location offers backcountry trails while other spots mix urban amenities with natural surroundings.
+Its desert location has backcountry trails while other spots mix urban amenities with natural surroundings.
 And the area’s parks provide an ideal place to try it all.
-Whether hiking in the desert or looking for a place to take kids, these Scottsdale parks welcome visitors to play, explore and connect.
-Learn more about the top Scottsdale parks where you can embrace the great outdoors.
+Whether hiking in the desert or looking for a kid-centric place, these Scottsdale parks welcome visitors to play, explore and connect.
+Learn more about the top Scottsdale parks and embrace the great outdoors.

 McDowell Sonoran Preserve

 Families visiting Scottsdale should acquire a family passport, which takes them on five trailheads for a scavenger hunt.
-At each stop, get the passport stamped and earn a special souvenir after completion.
+At each stop, receive a passport stamp and earn a special souvenir after completion.
 In addition, McDowell Sonoran Preserve also hosts events throughout the year, such as educational seminars, sports competitions and yoga classes.
 Admission: Free, but donations are welcome.

 Pinnacle Peak Park